ooker777/docs-1/docs/Python/usage.md

 2. To use a configuration use : `--use configuration_name`
     For example : `obs2mk --use configuration_name`

-See [[configuration template]] for more information about the configuration file.
+See [[Python/configuration template]] for more information about the configuration file.

 ----
 # Navigation